Mitsubishi Ki-2: Design and development

-The Ki-2 was, like its stable mate the Mitsubishi Ki-1, an adaptation of the Junkers S36 first flown in 1927.
+The Ki-2 was, like its stable mate the Mitsubishi Ki-1, was an adaptation of the Junkers S36 that was first flown in 1927.
 Militarized into the Junkers K37 by Junker's Swedish subsidiary AB Flygindustri at Limhamn near Malmö in Sweden, it was able to reach altitudes unattainable by contemporary fighter aircraft.
-However, by 1930 this advantage had been lost due to developments such as the Bristol Bulldog fighter and Junkers was unsuccessful in selling the design.
+However, by 1930, this advantage had been lost due to developments such as the Bristol Bulldog fighter, and Junkers was unsuccessful in selling the design.

-In 1931, representatives of the Mitsubishi Nainenki K.K. in Japan visited the Limhamn facilities to study some of the military conversions of Junkers aircraft, and purchased the sole K37 prototype S-AABP (ex D-1252 S36-prototype) as well as all development papers signing a contract for licensed production.
+In 1931, representatives of the Mitsubishi Nainenki K.K. in Japan visited the Limhamn facilities to study some of the military conversions of Junkers aircraft, and they purchased the sole K37 prototype S-AABP (ex D-1252 S36-prototype) as well as all development papers, signing a contract for licensed production.

 The K37 prototype was brought to Japan and tested in combat in the Manchurian Incident of 1931, following which the IJAAS authorized Mitsubishi to produce both heavy and light bomber variations.
-The Mitsubishi Ki-1 heavy bomber was a much larger new design following only the general arrangement of the K37 and first flew in August 1932.
+The Mitsubishi Ki-1 heavy bomber was a much larger new design following only the general arrangement of the K37, and it first flew in August 1932.